 About Recovery is Beautiful NWPA

-Recovery Is Beautiful NWPA is a project funded by the Pennsylvania Department of Drug and Alcohol Programs (DDAP).
+Recovery Is Beautiful NWPA started as a project funded by the Pennsylvania Department of Drug and Alcohol Programs (DDAP).

 The goal of this project is to provide women in Erie, Crawford, and Venango counties with knowledge and resources to help them on their amazing journey of recovery.